gavinerh/graylog-practice/README.md

 1. Go to the root directory and type `sudo docker-compose down`

 # How to use the project
+1. Use the react project running at localhost:10000 to configure the services for graylog server
+2. Use the graylog server running at localhost:9000 to configure input streams, events and notifications

 # List of services running
 1. Graylog server
     * HTTP and email alerts and notification of brute force attacks
-    * UDP stream input listener
+    * Kafka stream input listener
 2. Elasticsearch
     * Store log messages
 4. Mongodb